AI Agents

 Which AI Codes Best?
 Claude 3.7 Sonnet vs. Grok 3 vs. o3-mini-high

-Meet the Contenders: Understanding Each AI Model
+Understanding Each AI Model in Detail

 Released by Anthropic on February 25, 2025, Claude 3.7 Sonnet is the first hybrid reasoning AI model.
 It offers both quick, near-instant responses and extended, observable step-by-step thinking, giving users control over response style.